projeto-de-algoritmos/proj3pa-greedy/Questao22/README.md

+22. Consider the Minimum Spanning Tree Problem on an undirected graph G = (V , E), with a cost c e ≥ 0 on each edge, where the costs may not all be different.
+If the costs are not all distinct, there can in general be many distinct minimum-cost solutions.
+Suppose we are given a spanning tree T ⊆ E with the guarantee that for every e ∈ T, e belongs to some minimum-cost spanning tree in G. Can we conclude that T itself must be a minimum-cost spanning tree in G?
+Give a proof or a counterexample with explanation.

 #### Contextualização
 Analisando primeiro a possibilidade de que T não deve ser uma árvore geradora mínima, era necessário criar um contra-exemplo.
 Para isso, foi gerado um grafo com 5 nós e 5 arestas, tal que sua lista de adjacências pode ser definida da seguinte forma: